 The Gleaning Project of South Central PA

-Join us to help reduce agricultural food waste, support our local farming community, and ease hunger in Adams County, Pennsylvania by improving access to nutritious, fresh produce for our low-income community members using existing resources in partnership with local growers, distributors, and community agencies!
+Join us to help reduce agricultural food waste, support our local farming community, and ease hunger in Adams and Franklin Counties, Pennsylvania!

 Want to learn more?
 An informed community is a strong community!
 We encourage our participants to get to know the agricultural community of which they are a part, as well as to learn more about food sustainability and food justice.